 At Serenity Point Rehabilitation, we know that there is no “one size fits all” approach to treatment.
 There is no such thing as a single program that can rehabilitate addiction in every single individual.
-This is why our founders spent years researching detoxification, addiction, and rehabilitation in order to put together a program that works for many people.
+This is why our founders spent years researching detoxification, addictions, and rehabilitation in order to put together a program that works for many people.

 We are very much aware of how many drugs and substances can cause addictions and it is part of our purpose to do something about it.
 We want to do everything we can to get those who are struggling with addiction clean and sober.

-Addictions That are Treated at Serenity
+Addictions That are Treated

 We offer addiction treatment programs for a large number of addictions, including: